Groundbreaking set for new Coles fire station - Potomac Local

 A groundbreaking for the 21,400 square-foot replacement fire and rescue station on Route 234 on 13712 Dumfries Road near Independent Hill will be held at 10 a.m.
 Aug.
 14. When it opens, the new station will house a heavy rescue, tanker, a basic life-support ambulance, and a truck to battle brush fires.

 The Prince William County Fire and Rescue Department will continue to operate its HAZMAT unit from the new Coles station, too.
+The new building will feature expanded office space, sleeping quarters, more suitable apparatus areas, and hazmat storage, according to the county’s capital improvement plan.

 The current building sits on nine acres of land and is assessed at $1.4 million.
 It will be torn down after the new fire station opens in fall 2018.